Brian Lacey (entertainment executive): Early entertainment career

-Background
+Personal life

 Lacey is a summa cum laude graduate of Saint Michael's College in Vermont, where he was recognized as a Rhodes Scholar finalist in the New England region.
 He earned his graduate degree in English from Clark University in Massachusetts as a Jonas Clark Scholar.

-Active in civic, cultural and philanthropic affairs, Lacey is founder of the Kilkea Foundation, a non-profit foundation that encourages and honors excellence in the humanities, arts and sciences through college scholarship programs in the name of his parents Elizabeth and Howard Lacey, the Henry G. Fairbanks Visiting Humanities Scholar in Residence faculty position at St. Michael's College in Vermont, as well as international fellowships in the humanities and social justice.
+Active in civic, cultural and philanthropic affairs, Lacey is founder and director of the Kilkea Foundation, a non-profit foundation that encourages and honors excellence in the humanities, arts and sciences through college scholarship programs in the name of his parents Elizabeth and Howard Lacey, the Henry G. Fairbanks Visiting Humanities Scholar in Residence faculty position at St. Michael's College in Vermont, as well as international fellowships in the humanities and social justice.

 Lacey was awarded a Doctor of Humane Letters, honoris causa by St. Michael's College.